-PROGRAMME SPECIFICATION Master of Science in One Health (Infectious Diseases) 2013-14
+PROGRAMME SPECIFICATION

-1. Awarding institution The Royal Veterinary College

-2. Teaching institution The Royal Veterinary College (University of London)

-3. Programme accredited by

-4. Final award Master of Science

-5. Programme Title Master of Science in One Health (Infectious Diseases)
+Master of Science and Postgraduate Diploma in One Health (Infectious Diseases) 2014-15

-6. Date of First Intake September 2013

-7. Frequency of Intake Annually in September

-8. Duration and Mode(s) of Study Full time; one academic year.

-9. Timing of Examination Board meetings Annually in September

-10. Date of Last Periodic Review N/A

-11. Date of Next Periodic Review Not anticipated before 2018

-12. Entry Requirements Entry to the course will be open to graduates with a University degree in a subject appropriate to the course of study, or a qualification in human or veterinary medicine, and a degree which is acceptable to University of London.
+1. Awarding institution The Royal Veterinary College 2.
+Teaching institution The Royal Veterinary College (University of London) 3.
+Programme accredited by 4.
+Final award Master of Science and Postgraduate Diploma 5.
+Programme Title One Health (Infectious Diseases) 6.
+Date of First Intake September 2013 (MSc) September 2014 (Postgraduate Diploma) 7.
+Frequency of Intake Annually in September 8.
+Duration and Mode(s) of Study Full time (one academic year) or part-time (2 (Diploma) or 3 (MSc) academic years).
+9. Timing of Examination Board meetings Twice a year in July and September 10.
+Date of Last Periodic Review N/A 11.
+Date of Next Periodic Review Not anticipated before 2018 12.
+Entry Requirements Entry to the course will be open to graduates with a University degree in a subject appropriate to the course of study, or a qualification in human or veterinary medicine, and a degree which is acceptable to University of London or for intercalating students, to have completed 360 credits and obtained an overall average of 50% or above.
 The requirements for this course will be in line with those already in place for other MSc courses at the two institutions.
 Any applicant who does not meet the minimum entry requirements above but who has relevant professional experience may still be eligible for admission at the discretion of the Course Directors.
 The course demands an excellent understanding of both written and spoken English language, including scientific usage and comprehension.
 Applicants whose first language is not English will be required to provide evidence of proficiency.
 They will be required to achieve an overall score of 7.0 in IELTS with a minimum of 6.5 in each subtest; or a TOEFL score of at least 93 (internet-based test with no element below 23).
 Any current discrepancy between the requirements of each college will be resolved by the higher standard procedure being applied.
 Entry of students with exemptions is possible provided that the RVC APL procedure is used.

-13. UCAS code N/A

-14. JACS Code N/A

-15. Relevant QAA subject benchmark group(s) N/A
+13. UCAS code N/A 14.
+JACS Code D330 15.
+Relevant QAA subject benchmark group(s) N/A

 16. Reference points

-N/A